danielaparker/jsoncons/src/doc/Classes/woutput_format.md

 ### Interface

-The interface is the same as [[output_format]], substituting wide character instantiations of classes - std::wstring, etc. - for narrow character ones.
+The interface is the same as [output_format](output_format), substituting wide character instantiations of classes - `std::wstring`, etc. - for narrow character ones.